-Shea butter is a multi-purpose cooking and skincare butter.
+Shea butter is a multi-purpose cooking oil when food grade oil is used in the recipe.
 It takes approximately 20 years for a tree to bear fruit and produce nuts, maturing on average at 45 years.
 Most trees will continue to produce nuts for up to 200 years after reaching maturity.

 |Shea tree nuts|

 Eight African countries produce high quantities of Shea nuts; they are in order Burkina Faso, Mali, Ghana, Nigeria, Côte d’Ivoire, Benin, Togo and Guinea.
 The nuts of shea tree can be collected and processed by crushing and grinding by hand or a machine to yield shea butter.

 Shea has long been recognized for its emollient and healing properties, ideal for soothing skin in the dry climate of the region.
 Reports of its use go back as far as the 14th century.

 |African Shea Butter is made from the nut of the Shea Tree|